felipeuntill/optionExtender/README.md

-# Extender
+# OptionExtender
-Just an copy of jQuery.Extend  for your project
+Just a tiny library to replace properties